Best Heat Pump Hot Water Brands in Australia (2026 Review)

 Based on our analysis, here are our picks by scenario:

-- Best for noise-sensitive locations: Sanden - At 37 dB, it is practically inaudible from a few metres away.
-Essential if the unit is near a bedroom window or a neighbour's fence.
+- Best for noise-sensitive locations: Sanden (37 dB) and Reclaim (38 dB) - Practically inaudible from a few metres away.
+Essential when the outdoor unit sits near a bedroom or neighbour's fence.

-- Best availability/easiest replacement: Rheem - Every plumber in Australia knows Rheem.
-If you want a fast, straightforward installation with guaranteed parts availability, Rheem is the safe choice.
+- Best availability/easiest replacement: Rheem or Rinnai - Every plumber in Australia knows both brands.
+Fast installation, guaranteed parts.

-- Best value for money: iStore - The lowest upfront cost with acceptable performance.
-Ideal for investment properties, rentals, or budget-limited installations.
+- Best value for money (budget tier): Midea or iStore - Lowest installed prices in market.
+Ideal for investment properties, rentals, or budget-limited installations in mild climates.

-- Best build quality: Stiebel Eltron - German engineering means precision manufacturing and long-term durability.
-A solid mid-premium choice for homeowners who value quality.
+- Best build quality: Stiebel Eltron - German engineering means precision manufacturing.
+A solid mid-premium choice for homeowners in temperate climates.

-- Best for cold climates: Reclaim Energy or Sanden - Both use CO2 refrigerant, which maintains high efficiency at low ambient temperatures.
+- Best for cold climates: Daikin (rated to -26C), Reclaim or Sanden (both -10C).
+All three use CO2 refrigerant which maintains high efficiency at low ambient temperatures.
 Essential for Canberra, Ballarat, Blue Mountains, and Tasmania.

 Ready to get quotes?